Thank you John Belle

 February 7, 2017

-A memorial service for noted architect John Belle, of Beyer Blinder Belle, a 30-year Conservancy Board Member and former Chair, was held last night in Vanderbilt Hall at Grand Central Terminal—one of the many historic buildings John helped restore.
+A memorial service for noted architect John Belle, of Beyer Blinder Belle, a 30-year Conservancy Board Member and former Chair, was held on February 6 in Vanderbilt Hall at Grand Central Terminal—one of the many historic buildings John helped restore.
 At the memorial, Conservancy President Peg Breen highlighted John’s many contributions to the Conservancy and his other civic endeavors and awards.

 Good evening.
 I’m Peg Breen.
 President of the New York Landmarks Conservancy.

 The Landmarks Conservancy has had the good fortune of being led by a number of distinguished Chairmen.
 But John’s national and international stature as an architect and preservationist set him apart.
 Having John at the helm boosted our credibility and stature at an important time.
 But his thirty-year association with us was also an incredible opportunity to know him as a mentor and friend.